 Aquaponics has proven more popular with gardeners than with any other group of users.
 This is hardly surprising when we look at the extensive list of strengths afforded by this method of gardening.
 The ease of production, high rate of productivity and the inherent versatility of the system will ensure that aquaponic gardening is here to stay.

-First of all, let’s begin with the strengths that are associated with aquaponic gardening.
+First of all, let’s discover the benefits of aquaponic gardening.

 i) 90% less water

 All the water used is retained in water-tight containers and is prevented from draining away naturally.
 Only that lost through evaporation and transpiration needs to be replaced.
 Conventional gardening typically uses ten times as much water as aquaponics.
 It’s not surprising that aquaponics is so popular in the drier regions of the world such as Australia.
 In the UK this water efficiency allows us to utilise municipal water supplies and site aquaponics systems in gardens, redundant buildings, rooftops and many other urban environments.

 The fish also require just a fraction of the water normally used in aquaculture.
 Recirculating Aquatic Systems (RSA) typically use less than 5% of that required by traditional fish farming techniques.
 The grow beds remove suspended solids and ammonia and air pumps replenish the oxygen used, not only by the fish, but also by the filter bacteria and the plants at night.

 I would still recommend that a slow, continuous water change is carried out to help control other water parameters such as dissolved solids and alkalinity.
 This is cheap and easy to achieve by including a simple continuous drip with excess water allowed to escape via an overflow in the sump tank.

 ii) No Digging